moy-boy/agenticdb-registry/README.md

 The icing on the cake is that you can also rate your experience with the agent and provide feedback to the agent owner.

 This is an implementation of a VectorDB that stores GenAI Agent manifests.
 It supports adding and searching for agents.
-When searching for an agent (see example), similarity search is used, a maximum of 4 agents are returned
+When searching for an agent (see example), similarity search is used, a maximum of 10 agents are returned

 It comes with a built-in example agent that tells jokes to show remote execution of agent code chains based on the URL in the manifest.
 In order to invoke the agent you need a `.env` file with the following content:

 ```shell
 OPENAI_API_KEY=<openai key>
 OPENAI_MODEL_NAME=gpt-4o
 ````

+**If you do not plan to remote invoke an agent, there is no dependency on OpenAI.**

 ## Server